An axiomatic characterization of the Brownian map: Preliminaries

 As in the proof of Proposition~\ref{prop::leftmostconvergence}, if~$a$ is a jump value, we let $J_a$ denote the open set bounded between the (distinct) left and right limits described in Proposition~\ref{prop::leftmostconvergence}, both of which are geodesics from $a$ to $x$.
 Recall that if $a,a'$ are distinct jump values then~$J_a$, $J_{a'}$ are disjoint.
 Moreover, observe that the union of the~$J_a$ (over all jump values~$a$) is the complement of the closure of the union of all leftmost geodesics.
 As the point~$a$ moves around the circle, the leftmost geodesic from $a$ to $x$ may vary continuously (as it does when $(S,d)$ is a Euclidean sphere) but it may also have countably many times when it ``jumps'' over an open set~$J_a$ (as is a.s.\ the case when $(S,d, \nu)$ is an instance of the Brownian map, see Section~\ref{sec::brownianmap}).

 We next need to say a few words about ``cutting'' geodesic metric spheres along curves and/or ``welding'' closed geodesic metric disks together.
 Before we do this, let us consider the general question of what it means to take a quotient of a metric space w.r.t.\ an equivalence relation (see \cite[Chapter 3]{courseinmetricgeometry} for more discussion on this point).
-Given any metric space $(S,d)$ and any equivalence relation $\cong$, one may define a distance function $\ol{d}$ between equivalence classes of $\cong$ as follows: if $a$ and $b$ are representatives of distinct equivalence classes, take $\ol{d}(a,b)$ to be the infimum, over even-length sequences $a = x_0, x_1, x_2, \ldots, x_{2k} = b$ with the property that $x_m \cong x_{m+1}$ for odd $m$, of the sum This $\ol{d}$ is {\em a priori} only a pseudometric on the set of equivalence classes of $\cong$ (i.e., it may be zero for some distinct $a$and $b$).
+Given any metric space $(S,d)$ and any equivalence relation $\cong$ on $S$, one may define a distance function $\ol{d}$ between equivalence classes of $\cong$ as follows: if $a$ and $b$ are representatives of distinct equivalence classes, take $\ol{d}(a,b)$ to be the infimum, over even-length sequences $a = x_0, x_1, x_2, \ldots, x_{2k} = b$ with the property that $x_m \cong x_{m+1}$ for odd $m$, of the sum

+This $\ol{d}$ is {\em a priori} only a pseudometric on the set of equivalence classes of $\cong$ (i.e., it may be zero for some distinct $a$ and $b$).
 However, it defines a metric on the set of equivalence classes of $\cong^*$ where $a \cong^* b$ whenever $\ol{d}(a,b) = 0$.
 It is not hard to see that $\ol{d}$ is the largest pseudometric such that $\ol{d}(a,b) \leq d(a,b)$ for all $a,b$ and $d(a,b) = 0$ when $a \cong b$.
 The procedure described above is what we generally have in mind when we speaking of taking a quotient of a metric space w.r.t.\ an equivalence relation.

 Now let us ask what happens if a geodesic metric sphere is {\em cut} along a simple loop~$\Gamma$, to produce two disks.
-Note that on each disk, there is an {\em internal metric}, where the distance between points~$a$ and~$b$ is defined to be the length of the shortest path that stays entirely within the given disk.
+Note that on each disk, there is an {\em interior-internal metric}, where the distance between points~$a$ and~$b$ is defined to be the length of the shortest path that stays entirely within the given disk.
 This distance is clearly finite when~$a$ and~$b$ are in the interior of the disk.
 (This can be deduced by taking a closed path from~$a$ to~$b$ bounded away from the disk boundary, covering it with open metric balls bounded away from the disk boundary, and taking a finite subcover.)
 However, when either~$a$ or~$b$ is on the boundary of the disk, it is not hard to see that (if the simple curve is windy enough) it could be infinite.